2015 Writers Harvest

-Three renowned local writers will read from their work at a benefit reading hosted by Ohio University’s Program in Creative Writing, at 7:30pm, Tuesday, Oct.
-9th in the Baker Center Theater, with a reception following in the alcove outside the theater.
-The benefit is part of Writer's Harvest, the nation’s largest reading series working to help fight hunger.
+Three renowned local writers will read from their work at a benefit reading hosted by Ohio University’s Program in Creative Writing, Tuesday, September 15th, in the Walter Hall Rotunda, with a reception following in the lobby outside the theater.
+The benefit is part of Writers Harvest, the nation’s largest reading series working to help fight hunger.
 This year's goal is to raise $1000 for Hocking Athens Perry Community Action, and the local food bank.

-All proceeds from the $5 admission donation will go to the Southeastern Ohio Food Bank’s Second Harvest, a food distribution program serving Athens, Hocking, Perry, Lawrence, Vinton, Jackson, Gallia, Meigs, Morgan and Washington counties.
-Donations will be accepted in various locations throughout the week.
+All proceeds from the $5 admission donation go to the Southeastern Ohio Food Bank’s Second Harvest, a food distribution program serving Athens, Hocking, Perry, Lawrence, Vinton, Jackson, Gallia, Meigs, Morgan and Washington counties.

 Questions concerning larger donations to the Second Harvest Foodbank can be answered at the following numbers: 800-385-6813 or 740-385-6813.